| | | |

 • Chicken thighs – Organic, trimmed and excess fat removed.

 • Herbs and spices – I use organic whenever I can get it.
-Oregano, thyme, tarragon, smoked paprika, garlic powder, onion powder, salt and pepper.
+Oregano, thyme, tarragon, smoked paprika, garlic powder, onion powder, salt and black pepper.
 If you don’t have smoked paprika, regular paprika is fine.

 How to make oven roasted chicken thighs